-Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
-Be able to enter, edit and organise 1.1.
-List the main components of a database structured information in a database 1.2.
-Follow instructions to create a database table for a purpose using specified fields 1.3.
-Enter structured data into records to meet requirements 1.4.
-Locate and amend data records 1.5.
-Respond appropriately to data entry error messages 1.6.
-Check data meets needs, making corrections as appropriate 2.
-Be able to use database software tools to 2.1 State the type of information that may be required in a report produce reports 2.2 Generate and print pre-defined database reports
+Learning Outcomes The learner will: Assessment Criteria The learner can: Be able to enter, edit and organise structured information in a database.
+1.1.
+List the main components of a database.
+1.2.
+Follow instructions to create a database table for a purpose using specified fields.
+1.3.
+Enter structured data into records to meet requirements.
+1.4.
+Locate and amend data records.
+1.5.
+Respond appropriately to data entry error messages.
+1.6.
+Check data meets needs, making corrections as appropriate.
+2. Be able to use database software tools to produce reports.
+2.1 State the type of information that may be required in a report.
+2.2 Generate and print pre-defined database reports.